End Japanese dolphin slaughter

 Old Palace Yard, Westminster,London.
 Mon 9 Jan 2017

 The Rev Paul Nicolson stands holding a bell next to protesters with

-Taxpayers Against Poverty, Unite Community, DPAC, Defend Council Housing
+Taxpayers Against Poverty, Unite Community, DPAC, Defend Council

-Christmas break, bringing a bell to ring as an
+returned after the Christmas break, bringing a bell to ring as an

-Working people as well as those on benefits are struggling to pay rents
+Working people as well as those on benefits are struggling to pay

-and the bedroom tax.
-3.5 million adults are homeless, 73,000 household in
+allowances, benefits and the bedroom tax.
+3.5 million adults are

-needs of the disabled are often
+rising dramatically and the housing needs of the disabled are often